voucherifyio/voucherify-openapi/docs/guides/development/Limits.md

 | Billing cycle API requests<br><br>Bulk API requests are not added to the billing cycle limit. | Free plan: 500,<br>Startup plan: 10,000,<br>Growth plan: 30,000,<br>Professional plan: 100,000 |
 | Client-side requests (e.g., validate) from a single IP address | 5 requests per 5 seconds |

+## Notifications

+You can receive notifications in your app and through email when you use a certain percentage of your redemptions, API calls, or bulk API calls.
+The project owner can configure these thresholds and notifications in the `Project settings > API Usage` tab.
+To set this up, the account admin has two options:

+1. Go to the Bell Icon at the top of your Dashboard, then click on Notifications Center and select Account Settings.

+2. Alternatively, click the pencil icon under one of the charts.
+This will take you directly to the API usage notification settings.

+To get email notifications, follow these steps:

+1. Visit Notifications Center > Account Settings.

+2. Click on Show details next to the notifications you want to activate.

+3. Turn on the switch next to Email.

+4. Set the percentage usage limit that will trigger the notification.

+5. Click Add email to specify the email address where you want to receive notifications.

+6. Save your settings.

+For in-app notifications, simply toggle the switch next to "In app."

+Notifications for webhooks usage will be sent if the usage exceeds the limit for an hour, even though they are counted in daily periods.
+It is a measure to inform you in advance about any suspicious user activity.

 > 📘 What happens if you exceed your limits?
 >
 > You can't exceed the number of API calls (both hourly and monthly) defined in your pricing plan.
 Exceeding this limit will block your access to the API immediately.

+## Buying additional API packages

+If you think you'll use more API calls than your usual limit, you can [purchase extra packages](https://support.voucherify.io/article/583-how-to-buy-extra-api-calls-packages) to raise those limits.
+This lets you temporarily increase the number of API calls you can make per hour, per minute, or per cycle, providing a boost when needed.

+> 📘 Important: Buying additional API packages won't raise the API call limits for the Sandbox project.
+The Sandbox project is set to a fixed limit of 100 API calls per hour.

 ## Enterprise plan